-Income tax is calculated from the profit/loss before tax recognised pursuant to International Accounting Standards adjusted to the profit/loss recognised pursuant to the accounting procedures valid in the Slovak Republic reflecting individual items increasing or decreasing the tax base pursuant to Act No. 595/2003 Coll. on Income Tax, as amended, using the effective income tax rate of 22%.
+Income tax is calculated from the profit/loss before tax recognised pursuant to International Accounting Standards adjusted to the profit/loss recognised pursuant to the accounting procedures valid in the Slovak Republic reflecting individual items increasing or decreasing the tax base pursuant to Act No. 595/2003 Coll. on Income Tax, as amended, using the effective income tax rate of 21%.
+The income tax rate is valid from 1 January 2017.

 Deferred tax is provided, using the liability method, for all temporary differences arising between the tax bases of assets and liabilities and their carrying amounts.
 Deferred tax is calculated at the tax rates that are expected to apply to the period when the asset is realized or the liability is settled.
 Deferred tax is recognised in the income statement, except when it relates to items directly credited or charged directly to equity, in which case the deferred tax is also recognised in equity.
 The income tax rate valid from 1 January 2004 to 31 December 2012 was 19%.
 The income tax rate valid until 31 December 2013 was 23%.
-The income tax rate valid from 1 January 2014 to 31 December 2016 is 22%.
-An income tax rate of 21% was used to calculate the deferred tax as at 31 December 2016.
-The tax rate is valid from 1 January 2017.
+The income tax rate valid from 1 January 2014 until 31 December 2016 was 22%.
+The income tax rate valid from 1 January 2017 is 21%.

 The principal temporary differences arise from the depreciation of non-current assets and various provisions.
 Deferred tax assets are recognised to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilised.
 Deferred income tax is recognised in the case of temporary differences arising from financial investments in subsidiaries, associates and joint ventures, except when the settlement of temporary differences can be controlled and temporary differences will not be realised in the foreseeable future.